user92-11/JU-works/devlog/05-visualization-and-inspection/index.md

-# Devlog 05 — Site and Region Visualization Workflow
+# Devlog 05 — Visualization ind Inspection

-This devlog summarizes the current visualization workflow of the sequence viewer project.
+This devlog summarizes the visualization and inspection workflow of the sequence viewer.

+The goal of this part is not only to draw figures, but to make routine sequence checking faster: selecting positions or regions, comparing observed residues, checking variation patterns, and exporting tables or figures for later review.

 The visualization features are being designed around two related but different questions: